2020 marked the year the fitness industry had to adapt.

 The COVID-19 pandemic meant that gyms and coaches could no longer run their business as usual.
 Forced closures and limited capacity commanded business owners to adopt a remote business model.
 However, while the pandemic has subsided in some countries, others are still feeling the brunt of it.

-What the rest of 2020 holds is still unknown, but you can prepare for uncertainty with the correct systems in place.
-Here are four tips to run a successful gym business in 2020 with our current situation in mind.
+What the future holds is still unknown, but you can prepare for uncertainty with the correct systems in place.
+Here are four tips to run a successful gym business with our current situation in mind.

 COVID-19 limited many gyms’ ability to operate, forced them to lay off staff, or worse has put gyms out of business.
 Now more than ever it’s important to think critically about your gym’s business model.